SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Interaction/DiagramPositionEvent/README.md

 #Diagram Position Change event

-This sample demonstrate how invoke PositionChanging and PositionChanged event.
-The PositionChanging event is invoke while dragging the elements in the diagram.
-The PositionChanged event is invoke when the element’s position has changed in the diagram.
+This sample demonstrates how invoke the PositionChanging and PositionChanged events.
+The PositionChanging event is invoked while dragging the elements in the diagram.
+The PositionChanged event is invoked when the element’s position has changed in the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent